dwatteau/scummtr/FAQ.md

 This is what the `@` characters are about.

+If in doubt, you can always add more `@` characters that necessary, as long as the object/actor/verb has the same final length everywhere.

 So, in theory, you need to keep track of all the possible object/actor/verb renames that could happen during the game.
 That's quite tedious, but very fortunately, `scummtr` offers a `-A ao` option that automates this.
 Search for `-A ao` below for more information.

 > **Note:** ScummVM tolerates missing padding symbols, but the original interpreters (such as the original EXE files for MS-DOS) are very sensitive to this, and will very often crash if they're missing.